 Introduction to Is Hadoop Open Source?

-Hadoop is open-source that provides space for storage for large datasets and it is stored on groups of software with similarities.
-Hadoop is a project of Apache and it is used by different users also supported by a large community for the contribution of codes.
+Hadoop is open-source that provides space for large datasets, and it is stored on groups of software with similarities.
+Hadoop is a project of Apache, and it is used by different users also supported by a large community for the contribution of codes.
 The license is License 2.0.
 Free Hadoop is not productive as the cost comes from the operation and maintenance cost rather than the installation cost.

 Features of Hadoop

 As we have studied above about the introduction to Is Hadoop open source, now we are learning the features of Hadoop:

 The most attractive feature of Apache Hadoop is that it is open source.
 It means Hadoop open source is free.
 Anyone can download and use it personally or professionally.
 If any expense is incurred at all, it probably would be commodity hardware for storing huge amounts of data.
 But that still makes Hadoop inexpensive.

 2. Commodity Hardware